Open-EO/openeo-python-client/docs/udf.rst

         return cube
     """,context={"from_parameter": "context"}) # the UDF is now context aware

+    user_variable = {"factor": 0.0001}
+    cube = cube.apply(udf, context = user_variable)

-In the example above, the user stores a preferred value of `0.0001`, which can be passed to the UDF and used by the function.
+In the example above, the user stores a preferred value of `0.0001` in the `user_variable` dictionary, which can be passed to the UDF and used by the function.
 Later, this value is accessed by calling `context["factor"]` within the UDF.
+The parent UDF is called with the user's custom dictionary with `.apply(udf, context = user_variable)`.

 Example: ``apply_dimension`` with a UDF
 ========================================